chef/automate/components/docs-chef-io/content/automate/managed_services.md

 chef-automate config show
 ```

-If you have taken backup from Chef Automate's internal automate opensearch service and restoring it to the external AWS OpenSearch service, follow the steps shown below to register the snapshot repository manually before restoring data to the external AWS OpenSearch service.
+If you have taken backup from Chef Automate's internal automated OpenSearch service and restored it to the external AWS OpenSearch service, follow the steps below to register the snapshot repository manually before restoring data to the external AWS OpenSearch service.

 ### Registering Snapshot Repository

 To register a snapshot repository, send a PUT request to the OpenSearch Service domain endpoint.
-Do not use curl to perform the operation as it doesn't support AWS request signing.
+Do not use curl to operate as it doesn't support AWS request signing.
 Instead, use the [sample Python client](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-client-python), Postman, or some other method to send a signed request to register the snapshot repository.

 Make sure to follow the steps mentioned in the prerequisite while setting up the amazon opensearch domain.
-Use the same `role_arn` and `IAM user` credentials mapped to the `manage_snapshots` role on opensearch dashboards
+Use the same `role_arn` and `IAM user` credentials mapped to the `manage_snapshots` role on opensearch dashboards.

-If using postman to send the below API request, select type `AWS Signature` under the **Authorization** Tab and fill *AccessKey*, *SecretKey*, *AWS Region*, and *Service Name* as `es`.
+If using postman to send the API request below, select `AWS Signature` under the **Authorization** Tab and fill *AccessKey*, *SecretKey*, *AWS Region*, and *Service Name* as `es`.

 The request takes the following format: